obluda3/strikers2013-teambuilder/README.md

 You can find template teams in the **Teams** subdirectory.

 Huge thanks to AS for his help on documenting the player codes.

+**Please** don't read the source code as I'm very bad at coding, and it's my first time coding in C#